Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Academic probation can prevent a student from receiving financial aid, which can worsen any academic challenges they’re already facing.
 This is one reason why it’s important to handle academic probation and dismissal thoughtfully and methodically, assessing all available options and identifying the issues that may have caused a student to fall behind in the first place.

-If college is still on the table, set a goal to improve grades, whether through tutoring, time management strategies or a peer study group.
-There’s a lot a student can learn from an academic incident like probation or dismissal, and ultimately, it can help them be the kind of student they want to be in the future.
+If college is still on the table, set a goal to improve grades, whether through tutoring, time management strategies, or a peer study group.
+There’s a lot you can learn from an academic incident like probation or dismissal, and ultimately, it can help you become a better and more dedicated student.

 SoFi Loan Products